 How do you find a balance between learning and fun?
 Include both learning and fun in the Clover Kids activities.
-For example, what game can be played to help with the learning.
+For example, what game can be played to help with the learning?
 Consider ways you can accomplish both goals of learning while having fun!
-Allow time for youth to explore activities and work through them prior to begin doing the guiding and questions that lead to the concepts that we want them to learn about.
-Also, consider how your games can be active, this allows youth to have the movement that they need so that when it’s time for sit down activities they are more prepared to be ready to learn.
-Consider ways that you can make the connections for the Clover Kids between their learning and their daily life.
+Allow time for youth to explore activities and work through them prior to beginning the guiding and questions that lead to the concepts that we want them to learn about.
+Also, consider how your games can be active; this allows youth to have the movement that they need, so that when it’s time for sit-down activities, they are more prepared to be ready to learn.
+Consider ways that you can make connections for the Clover Kids between their learning and their daily life.

 What are ways you make learning fun?
-Combining learning and fun is key, the fun often comes when we engage the youth’s hands and learning comes when we engage their minds.
+Combining learning and fun is key; the fun often comes when we engage the youth’s hands, and learning comes when we engage their minds.
 Allow the youth space for creativity!
-For example, if teaching the color wheel, allow the youth to put the primary colors on their plate, then encourage the youth to mix the colors themselves, discovering what the different colors mixed together become, identifying primary and secondary colors.
-Songs with motions is a great way to teach learning and concepts.
-During times where youth need to sit and listen more in order to understand a concept be sure to engage the youth with questions, allowing time to consider the questions, or using sticky notes to write their responses, etc. Consider “show and tell” opportunities to share about their learning while also increasing communication skills.
+For example, if teaching the color wheel, allow the youth to put the primary colors on their plate, then encourage the youth to mix the colors themselves—discovering what the different colors mixed together become, identifying primary and secondary colors.
+Songs with motions are great ways to teach learning and concepts.
+During times where youth need to sit and listen more in order to understand a concept, be sure to engage the youth with questions—allowing time to consider the questions or using sticky notes to write their responses, etc. Consider “show and tell” opportunities to share about their learning while also increasing communication skills.

-Icebreakers & Energizers- what do Clover Kids Leaders say about these?
+Icebreakers & Energizers: what do Clover Kids leaders say about these?
 Icebreakers and Energizers are a great way to start your meetings, giving youth the opportunity to get to know each other better while getting engaged in the meeting.
 Consider ways that the youth can be active when doing energizers and how it can relate to the learning that will take place as well.
-For specific icebreaker ideas from the Clover Kids Leaders watch the Clover Kids Icebreakers and Energizers video!
+For specific icebreaker ideas from the Clover Kids leaders, watch the Clover Kids Icebreakers and Energizers video!

-How do you prepare Clover Kids for the transition to the 4-H Club?
-Clover Kids leaders can build connections to project areas, helping Clover Kids to identify project area interests and help them think about where they can go with that project area once in the 4-H Club.
-Encourage Clover Kids youth to participate in 4-H type programs and activities, such as the fair.
-As fair is approaching Clover Kids meetings can center around project ideas that they may want to try and engage in.
-Engage the parents in the Clover Kids learning, keep parents up to date with the learning that is happening at the meetings and provide information to the 4-H websites and information about the 4-H Club program.
-Provide a time that the Clover Kids and parents can meet with local 4-H Clubs and learn more about the transition to the Club.
+How do you prepare Clover Kids for the transition into the 4-H Club?
+Clover Kids leaders can build connections to project areas, helping Clover Kids to identify project-area interests and helping them think about where they can go with that project area once they are in the 4-H Club.
+Encourage Clover Kids youth to participate in 4-H-type programs and activities, such as the fair.
+As the fair is approaching, Clover Kids meetings can center around project ideas that they may want to try and engage in.
+Engage the parents in the Clover Kids learning, keep parents up to date with the learning that is happening at the meetings, and provide information to the 4-H websites and information about the 4-H Club program.
+Provide a time that the Clover Kids and parents can meet with local 4-H Clubs and learn more about the transition into the Club.